 If you think you’re going bald there are a few easy tests you can use to find out for sure.
 It’s really important you find out as early as possible because the sooner you know, the more effective any treatment you use will be.
 If you treat the hair loss quickly you could recover your hair very quickly.
 If you leave it too late it will be more difficult.

-Wet your hair
+Step 1: Wet your hair

-Next, soak your hair in water and brush it back with your hand.
+Soak your hair in water and brush it back with your hand.
 Can you see your scalp through your hair?
 How far can you see through your hair to your scalp?
 If it’s more than an inch you are almost certainly going bald.
 However, some people naturally have fine hair, so it’s possible your hair was always thin and you’re not actually going bald.
 Can you remember being able to see more than an inch through your hair to your scalp?

-Most people who are going bald at the front will be able to see their scalp about an inch back (or more) through their hair line.
+Most people who are going bald at the front will be able to see their scalp about an inch back (or more) through their hairline.